- Applied Water Research

 - Mindfulness in college students as a psychological tool to foster positive effects, reduce negative effects and foster resilience.
 Researcher: Ms Elaine Atkins

-- Sturgeon Delia, C. (2021), "A vegetarian educator in a meat obsessed country", British Food Journal, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/BFJ-06-2020-0486 https://www.plumtri.org/node/1785
+- Sturgeon Delia, C. (2021), "A vegetarian educator in a meat obsessed country", British Food Journal, Vol. 123 No. 8, pp. 2770-2784. https://doi.org/10.1108/BFJ-06-2020-0486 https://www.plumtri.org/node/1785

 - Spiteri, D. (2020) “An expression of resilience?
 The experiences students from an asylum-seeking background at MCAST, a college in Malta”.
 Resilience in schools: Research and practice.
 (Ed.
 C. Cefai & R. Spiteri).
 Cambridge, UK: Cambridge Scholars Publishing.